-Exploring BCN's Off-The-Beaten-Path Attractions
+Exploring: Barcelona's Off-The-Beaten-Path Attractions

-Barcelona is a city full of surprises, with iconic landmarks and beautiful culture at every turn.
+/Barcelona is a city full of surprises, with iconic landmarks and beautiful culture at every turn.
 But for those looking to search deeper into the city’s scene, there’s a world of lesser-known attractions that offer unique experiences far from the usual tourist spots.
 From outdoor cinemas to historic shelters, here’s a guide to some of Barcelona’s best-kept secrets.

 Montjuïc Outdoor Cinema: Films With A View